armansdev/armansdev/README.md

 ---

 ## 🚀 About Me
-I'm a passionate and adaptable Node.js Developer with a strong foundation in JavaScript, MySQL, and MongoDB.
+I'm a passionate and adaptable Node.js Developer with a strong foundation in Next.js, React.js, Express.js, JavaScript, Typescript, MySQL, PostgreSQL, and MongoDB.
 I thrive on solving complex problems and building efficient, scalable backend solutions.

 - 💡 I enjoy collaborating with cross-functional teams to turn ideas into reality, ensuring that every project is both functional and high-performing.
 - 🔬 I'm always eager to learn and explore new technologies, including Generative AI, to enhance software solutions and optimize performance.